-If the genotypes of interest feature is on, the gVCF file can have additional rows showing the variant calls of interest as requested by the user.
-These calls can have a filter value of ForcedReport, indicating the calls are forced to be written to the gVCF file.
+If the genotypes of interest feature is turned on, the gVCF file may show variant calls of interest that are requested by the user.
+These calls may have a filter value of "ForcedReport", indicating that the calls were force written to the gVCF file.